 Trips to Canberra to brief Ministers responsible for the Kokoda Trail became more frequent due to the revolving door of Cabinet reshuffles – in five years there were five different Ministers for International Aid and the Pacific, and five for Veterans Affairs.

 It was obvious they preferred the advice of the departmental staff they inherited from the previous Labor Government.
-Their DFAT Strategic Management Advisor for Kokoda in PNG openly mocked Scott Morrison on his FB page at the same time he was drawing his eye-watering 6-figure salary with generous tax concessions from him.
-Despite this, Coalition Ministers preferred his advice to that which we old-soldiers offered.
+Their DFAT Strategic Advisor for Kokoda, Mark Nizette MBE, despised the Coalition and openly mocked Scott Morrison on his FB page.
+Despite this, Coalition Ministers, including Darren Chester, preferred his advice to that which we old-soldiers offered.

 It is revealing that since DFAT assumed responsibility for the Kokoda Trail in 2008 trekker numbers declined by 46 percent.
 This has resulted in a cumulative loss of $19 million in foregone wages, campsite fees and local purchases for the subsistence village communities we have spent around $60 million trying to help.
 Go figure!